 15. It could save your smile (and the rest of your teeth).
 If you let a root canal go too long without treatment, you may need to remove the entire tooth.
 This can cause your other teeth to shift, which can affect your bite and your smile.

-Why are root canals in Mexico so much cheaper than root canals in Albuquerque?
+Why are root canals so much cheaper in Mexico than in the U.S.?

-The cost savings are so significant for a number of reasons.
-First, since dental school is subsidized by the Mexican government Mexican dentists aren’t buried in debt when they graduate.
-Because of this, they can charge lower rates and accept lower salaries.
+The savings are significant for many reasons.
+First, dental school is subsidized by the Mexican government so dentists aren’t buried in debt when they graduate.

-Other reasons that a dentist in Mexico can provide residents of Albuquerque with affordable root canals, include caps on profits in the medical and pharmaceutical industries, a lower cost of living, and a much lower focus put on things like decorations, furniture, and overall accommodations in Mexican dental clinics.
+Other reasons that a dentist in Mexico can perform affordable services, include caps on profits in the medical and pharmaceutical industries, lower cost of living, and a lower focus put on things like decorations, furniture, and overall accommodations in their clinics.

-Getting a cheap root canal in Mexico is also very safe (as long as you know which towns to visit and how to find a reputable dentist).
+Getting an affordable root canal in Mexico is also very safe (as long as you know how to find a reputable dentist).
 Dentists receive the same level of training as dentists in the U.S., and they use the same materials.
-Best of all, if you live in Albuquerque, you are only a short drive from getting a high quality, affordable root canal.
+Best of all, if you live in border state (Texas, New Mexico, and Arizona), you are only a short drive from getting a quality, affordable root canal.

-Dental tourism is simple and convenient and gives you the opportunity to get low cost root canals, dental crowns, and more.
-The best way to guarantee a successful experience is to work with a dental tourism agency.
-They will do all the necessary research to make sure you’re working with a great dentist.
-They’ll also take care of the payment and ship over your dental records.
+Dental tourism is simple and convenient and gives you the opportunity to get low-cost root canals, dental crowns, and more.
+The best way to assure a successful experience is to work with a dental tourism agency.
+They will do all the necessary research to make sure you’re working with a qualified dentist.